?>

 This category includes interior components such as sticky windows and dripping faucets and environmental concerns such as lead-based paint and asbestos.

-What Does a Home Inspector Look for In a Home Inspection?
+What Does a Home Inspector Look for in a Home Inspection?

 You Failed Your Home Inspection: Now What?